FogMeta/meta-provider/document/command.md

 - **operatorPublicKey:** The unique valid signer for blocks and relays, corresponding to its public key.
 - **outputAddress:** The destination of the rewards and staked funds.
 - **amount:** Number of uPOKT tokens to stake.
-Must be higher than the current StakeMinimum value, which can be found here.
+Must be higher than the current StakeMinimum value.
 - **relayChainIDs:** List of RelayChain network identifiers separated by commas.
-Can be found here.
 - **serviceURI:** Service URI used by applications to communicate with Relay Nodes.
 - **networkID:** Pocket chain identifier, can be "mainnet" or "testnet".
 - **fee:** Amount of uPOKT fee required by the network.